Wyam2/wyam/README.md

-A continuation of the original project Wyam created by [Dave Glick](https://github.com/daveaglick) since it's the only open-source project handling markdown and code documentation, except docFX.
+A continuation of the awesome project [Wyam](https://github.com/Wyamio/Wyam) created by [Dave Glick](https://github.com/daveaglick) since it's the only open-source, cross-platform .NET documentation project that I know of, except docFX.
+For Windows-only there is also [Sandcastle](https://github.com/EWSoftware/SHFB).
 ---